-Seminar for Music Majors.
-This course must be taken $\underline{\text{twice}}$, normally once in the Junior year and once in the Senior year.
+This course must be taken twice, normally once in the Junior year and once in the Senior year.
 Generally, at least one seminar is offered every semester.
 Exceptionally well-prepared seniors may apply to take graduate-level seminars in lieu of MUSC 300.

-1 (Senior Project) or 2 (Honors Thesis) credits of capstone project:
+1 or 2 credits of Capstone Tutorial: